-I’ve written before about the time it can take to cook and why I think it’s really important to make time for it, but at the end of the day, there are only so many hours in the darn day.
+I think it’s really important to make time for cooking, but at the end of the day, there are only so many hours in the darn day.
 In fact, I probably get the most emails and have the most discussions about time.
 These days, people just have a hard time finding the time to cook everyday.

 So I thought I would brainstorm a few ways that everyone can save a few minutes (or in some cases a few hours) in the kitchen.
 Hopefully they are helpful!